the-helel/ML-Pipeline-Docker/README.md

 docker build -t flaskapp .

-# Make sure your firewall is off or you have allowed the following port in firewall or inbound traffic
+# Make sure your port is forwarded or you have allowed the following port in firewall or inbound traffic

 ## 4. Run Docker Image and expose port 5000